jomartin-999/spring-boot-for-vmware-gemfire/docs/functions.md

 As with caching, no additional configuration is required to enable and find your application Function implementations and executions.
-You can simply build and run.
-Spring Boot for VMware GemFire handles the rest.
+You can simply build and run. [spring-boot-gemfire-name] handles the rest.